-While these are all good ideas, my suggestions (as Piemontegirl) would be Barbera.
+While these are all good ideas, my suggestion (as Piemontegirl) would be Barbera.

 Barbera for Thanksgiving

 When it comes to fatty food, like Turkey, tannin is the enemy and acidity is your friend.
-And if there is one thing you’ll find in barbera, it’s acidity.
-Personally I also prefer red wine with meat, even if it’s “light meat”, and would therefore chose a barbera over a champagne or a white wine.
+And if there is one thing you’ll find in Barbera, it’s acidity.
+Personally I also prefer red wine with meat, even if it’s “light meat”, and would therefore choose Barbera over Champagne or a white wine.
 Again, this comes down to tastes and preferences, but it should come as no surprise that Piemontegirl recommends something from Piemonte.